 Review by Karen Topham, ChicagoOnstage, member American Theatre Critics Association.
 Photo by Brett Beiner.

-Oslo is a Timeline Theatre production now playing at the Broadway Playhouse, 175 E. Chestnut St, Chicago through Oct 20.
+Shear Madness is now playing at Mercury Theater, 3745 N Southport, Chicago, IL, until Mar 29.
+The show runs approximately two hours; there is one intermission.
 Check the website for specific dates, times, and tickets.
 Find more information about current plays in our front page recs and attheatreinchicago.com.